RobertHauta/SENG438_A1_GROUP2/seng438-a1-group2.md

 all recorded defects will be re-tested to verify they have been fixed.
 If bugs persist, they will be reported and attributed to the new version using the defect tracking system.

-Exploratory testing is testing that attempts to create realistic scenarios may encouter.
+Exploratory testing is testing that attempts to create realistic scenarios the system may encouter.
 Rather than developing a testing plan, testers will probe the system and execute steps in an iterative manner.
 The goal is to create a human-realistic scenario.